The Greatest Drive England to Australia Overland

 1928

-“Sundowner” was presented to the Australian National Museum (which did not exist at the time) and it was pushed from shed to shed for the next 60 years.
-It was restored in the 1980’s to running condition and is now displayed at the Australian National Museum (which now exists – in Canberra)
+“Sundowner” was presented to the Australian National Museum (which did not exist at the time) and it was pushed from shed to shed for the next 40 years.
+Each time more and more of the car was removed by souvenir hunters.
+It was restored from its very sad condition in the 1960’s to running order and is now displayed at the Australian National Museum (which now exists – in Canberra)

 Birtles was immediately given a new replacement Bean 14 and continued his record breaking and outback exploration drives in it and many other types until his death in 1941.